Berndinio/IDV/README.md

     python -m pip install -U matplotlib
     conda install -c conda-forge scikit-image

+or use the

+    requirements.txt

+Download the FEI dataset (https://fei.edu.br/~cet/facedatabase.html) and put it into <projectRoot>/dataset/FEI/ Download the face-landmark detector from https://github.com/davisking/dlib-models/blob/master/shape_predictor_68_face_landmarks.dat.bz2 and put it into <projectRoot>/estimators/pretrained_files

+## Start training
 Go into the root directory (where this README.md is).

-## Start training
 Start the training with:

     python -m start

-There are different modes for masks and upsampling methods.
-The image size is variable (needs to stay the same in one training)<br />
-==> You could use different datasets

 Starting at different training stages can be done with: